google/go-tdx-guest/tools/extend/README.md

 Default value is `0`.

+### `-verify`

+Used to verify that the hardware extension functionality of sysfs interface matches a software simulation.

 ## Examples

 The following example measures an event log and extends its measurement into the RTMR2